Where to watch Manx birds

 Sandy bay with harbour at Sulby river-mouth.
 Artificial Mooragh Lake to north partly drained in winter.
 Steep wooded hillside to south.

-Goldeneye flock opposite Grand Island Hotel and possibility of unusual wildfowl in harbour and on Mooragh Lake, which when drained attracts waders (winter).
+Opposite the Grand Island Hotel is best for seaduck and divers, with the possibility of unusual wildfowl in Ramsey harbour and on Mooragh Lake which, when drained, attracts waders (winter).
 Park at Hairpin and follow several paths over the hillside for Sparrowhawk, Blackcap (summer) and Wood Warbler (spring passage and summer).

 6 Bishop’s Dub SC333929